Resumption of Speech — Straw Man

 1. a weak or imaginary opposition (such as an argument or adversary) set up only to be easily refuted.

-2. a person set up to serve as a cover for a usually questionable transaction (MW, Straw man)
+2. a person set up to serve as a cover for a usually questionable transaction (Merriam-Webster, Straw man).

-Given meaning (1), the straw man or scarecrow strategy corresponds to a tendentious, repulsive, even self-refuting, reformulation, of the discourse of something previously said.
+Given meaning (1), the straw man or scarecrow strategy is a tendentious, repulsive, and self-refuting, reformulation, of a previously statement.

-Given meaning (2), the straw man strategy corresponds to a position which masks the real position of the arguing party.
-This position is advanced in order to set the public, or the speaker’s opponents on a false track, S. Red Herring.
+Given meaning (2), the straw man strategy corresponds to a position that obscures the speaker’s true position.
+Such a position is advanced in order to mislead the public or the speaker’s opponents on a false track, see red herring.